floatdrop/gulp-bem/readme.md

 Pretty easy, eh, mate?

-Take a look at [gulp-bem-stub](https://github.com/matmuchrapna/gulp-bem-stub) as example of full-featured web site created with BEM.
+Take a look at [getbem.com](https://getbem.com/) as example of full-featured web site created with BEM and [gulp-bem-stub](https://github.com/matmuchrapna/gulp-bem-stub) as starting template for projects!

 ## API